gioblu/PJON/documentation/data-transmission.md

 - [IO setup](/documentation/io-setup.md)
 - [Routing](/documentation/routing.md)

-### Data transmission
+### Basic data transmission
-The begin function has to be called in the setup, the lack of this call can lead to collisions on startup, so be sure to call it before making use of the instance.
+The begin function must be called before starting communication, the lack of this call can lead to collisions after boot, so be sure to call it before making use of the instance.
 ```cpp
   bus.begin();
 ```
 The simplest way to send data is to use `send_packet`, this method composes the packet and tries to send it once.
-The first parameter is the id of the recipient, optionally you can pass the bus id if needed, then follows payload and its length.
-This call implies a single try and has no guarantee of success, but logs the result of the attempted transmission:
+The first parameter is the device id of the recipient of type `uint8_t`, optionally you can pass the bus id of type `const uint8_t *`, then follows the payload of type `const char *` and its length of type `uint16_t`.
+This call implies a single attempt and has no guarantee of success, but logs the result of the attempted transmission:
 ```cpp
 // Local